andrew-stebbing/getting-and-tidying-data-project/CodeBook.md

-#CodeBook for the Getting and Tidying Data course project.
+#CodeBook for the Getting and Cleaning Data course project.

 ##Index